eirikvold/pmpro/readme.txt

 == Installation ==

-1. Upload the `pmpro-roleupdate` directory to the `/wp-content/plugins/` directory of your site.
+1. Upload the `pmpro-roles` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. That's it.
 No settings.